Digital-Alchemy-TS/documentation/docs/home-automation/hass/rest-api.md

 sidebar_position: 6
 ---

-The REST API is a basic configurable [Fetch](/docs/core/fetch) wrapper, tuned for some useful REST API endpoints in Home Assistant.
+The REST API is a basic configurable fetch wrapper, tuned for some useful REST API endpoints in Home Assistant.

 ## 🛠 Methods